 - A letter requesting registration;

-- Two copies (one has to be certified- that means that it has to be an official copy from the clerk of the court, and usually has some sort of seal or stamp on it) of your custody judgment and a sworn statement that to the best of your knowledge, the order has not been modified;
+- Two copies, one of which is certified, of your custody judgment, and a sworn statement that to the best of your knowledge, the order has not been modified;

-- Your name and address (although when there has been domestic violence, you don’t have to give your address to the court).
+- Your name and address – although when there has been domestic violence, you don’t have to give your address to the court.2

-An out-of-state custody order that is registered in CA can be enforced as if the order were issued by a CA court.
-However, the abuser will be notified of the registration and have the chance to contest it being registered in your new state.2 If you are trying to keep your location confidential from the abuser, registering the order would likely not be a good idea since it will let him know what county in CA you are living in.
+An out-of-state custody order that is registered in California can be enforced as if the order were issued by a California court.
+However, the abuser will be notified of the registration and have the chance to contest it being registered in your new state.2 If you are trying to keep your location confidential from the abuser, registering the order would likely not be a good idea since it will let him know what county in California you are living in.

 1 The federal laws are the Uniform Child Custody Jurisdiction Act (UCCJA) or the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), and it must be consistent with the Parental Kidnapping Prevention Act of 1980; see also Ann.Cal.Fam.Code § 3443 & 28 U.S.C. § 1738A

 2 Ann.Cal.Fam.Code § 3445